Going off the rails on a crazy train

 For many years, IBM i has provided the ability to prevent individual jobs from allocating excessive temporary storage.
-Now, with the program temporary fixes (PTFs) for IBM i 7.2 and 7.3 listed below, this control has been extended to the temporary storage used by the SQL Query Engine (SQE).
+Now, with IBM i 7.4 and the program temporary fixes (PTFs) for IBM i 7.2 and 7.3 listed below, this control has been extended to the temporary storage used by the SQL Query Engine (SQE).

 If job-specific temporary storage limits are already a part of your system management strategy, pay attention: when you apply these PTFs, you might see the database begin to hold jobs that previously ran smoothly.
 There are good reasons for this, and you need to understand why and when this happens.

 On the other hand, if you’ve never used these limits, take this opportunity to consider whether to establish temporary storage maximums to protect your IBM i system.
 Become your system’s superhero!